doomemacs/doomemacs/modules/README.md

 My convention for extra configuration files is a `+` prefix, e.g.
 `modules/feature/version-control/+git.el`.
-These are **not** automatically loaded, and must be loaded manually with `load!` from a module's `config.el`:
+These are **not** automatically loaded, and must be loaded manually with `load!` from within `config.el`:

 ```emacs-lisp
 ;; from modules/feature/version-control/config.el